Straggler-Resilient Decentralized Learning via Adaptive Asynchronous Updates: Numerical Results

-The learning rate is perhaps the most critical hyperparameter in distributed ML optimization problems.
-A proper value of the learning rate is important; however, it is in general hard to find the optimal value.
-With the consideration of adaptive asynchronous updates, it is reasonable to adaptively set the learning rate to speed up the convergence process in experiments, as in \cite{chen2016revisiting,lian2018asynchronous,xu2020dynamic,assran2020asynchronous}.
-Hence, we choose $\eta(k)=\eta_0\cdot\delta^k$, where $\eta_0=0.1$ and $\delta=0.95.$ Finally, batch size is another important hyperparameter, which is limited by the memory and computational resources available at each worker, or determined by generalization performance of final model \cite{hoffer2017train}.
+The loss function is the cross-entropy one.
+The learning rate is a critical hyperparameter in distributed ML optimization problems.
+A proper value is important; however, it is in general hard to find the optimal value.
+With the consideration of adaptive asynchronous updates, it is reasonable to adaptively set the learning rate to speed up the convergence process in experiments \cite{chen2016revisiting,lian2018asynchronous,xu2020dynamic,assran2020asynchronous}.
+Hence, we choose $\eta(k)=\eta_0\cdot\delta^k$, where $\eta_0=0.1$ and $\delta=0.95.$ Finally, batch size is often limited by the memory and computational resources available at each worker, or determined by generalization performance of final model \cite{hoffer2017train}.
 We test the impact of batch size using these datasets and find that $128$ is a proper value.
-An ablation study on these hyperparameters (e.g. straggler rate) is given in the appendices.
+For ease of readability, in this section, we only present the numerical results on non-i.i.d. partitoned CIFAR-10, and relegate the corresponding results on other datasets to Appendix \ref{sec:sim-app}.

 \textbf{Convergence.} Figure~\ref{fig:loss-iteration-noniid-CIFAR10-128} shows the training loss for all algorithms w.r.t. iterations, which are evaluated for different models on non-i.i.d.
 CIFAR-10 dataset with $128$ workers.
 The corresponding test accuracy is presented in Table~\ref{tbl:test-accuracy-comparison-all32-CIFAR10}.
 We observe that \DyBW significantly outperforms AD-PSGD and AGP, and performs better than Prague when the total number of iterations is large enough.
 Its advantage is especially pronounced with a limited number of iterations or a limited training time (see Figure~\ref{fig:loss-time-noniid-CIFAR10-128}), e.g., within $6,000$ iterations, \DyBW achieves much smaller loss (resp. higher test accuracy) than Prague for ResNet-18.
 Finally, note that the test accuracy for non-i.i.d.
 CIFAR-10 in Table~\ref{tbl:test-accuracy-comparison-all32-CIFAR10} is relatively lower compared to that for i.i.d. dataset, a phenomenon widely observed in the literature \cite{yang2021achieving,zhao2018federated,yeganeh2020inverse,wang2020optimizing,hsieh2020non}.
+Similar observations can be made with $32$, $64$, $256$ workers across other datasets and models.
+In particular, we summarize the test accuracy for all algorithms for ResNet-18 on non-i.i.d.
+CIFAR-10 trained for $50$ seconds with different number of workers in Table~\ref{tbl:test-accuracy-comparison-cifar10}. \DyBW also achieves a higher test accuracy compared to AD-PSGD, Prague and AGP.